Thallium halides

 The thallium halides include monohalides TlX|auto=1, where thallium has oxidation state +1, trihalides TlX3, where thallium generally has oxidation state +3, and some intermediate halides containing thallium with mixed +1 and +3 oxidation states.
 X is a halogen.
 These salts find use in specialized optical settings, such as focusing elements in research spectrophotometers.
 Compared to the more common zinc selenide-based optics, materials such as thallium bromoiodide enable transmission at longer wavelengths.
 In the infrared, this allows for measurements as low as 350 cm^{−1} (28 μm), whereas zinc selenide is opaque by 21.5 μm, and zinc sulfide optics are generally only usable to 650 cm^{−1} (15 μm).

 Monohalides

-Thallium(I) iodide has the CsCl crystal structure.
+Hot thallium(I) iodide has the CsCl crystal structure.